Step-by-step tutorial to make your own Ballard-style tufted French mattress cushion in just a few hours using basic material and sewing skills.

 What you'll need:

-- Sturdy fabric to cover top, bottom & sides of foam (I used a piece of drop cloth, but about 1 yard of upholstery-weight fabric will cover most chair cushions and 1-1/2 yards for bench-sized cushions)
+- sturdy fabric to cover top, bottom & sides of foam (I used a piece of cotton canvas drop cloth, but about 1 yard of upholstery-weight fabric will cover most chair cushions and 1-1/2 yards for bench-sized cushions)

-- pins, thread (regular and quilting or button weight), needle, sewing machine
+- ball-head pins, thread (regular for machine sewing and quilting or button weight for hand sewing), upholstery needle, sewing machine

-- optional: disappearing ink fabric marker, small buttons
+- optional: disappearing ink fabric marker, small fabric-covered buttons, small craft scissors

-1. Measure your foam and make a pattern out of newspaper – top and sides.
-Lay it on your fabric, pin it so that it doesn’t move, and then use a ruler to mark an inch beyond the pattern, all the way around.
-This extra gives the room you’ll need to pinch together and sew for the mattress edge.
-For the cushion sides, only mark 1/2-inch where the side corner pieces come together, but for long sides at the top and bottom edges, leave the 1-inch seam.
+1. Measure your foam piece and make a pattern out of newspaper - top and sides.
+Lay it on your fabric, pin it so that it doesn't move, and then use a ruler to mark an inch beyond the pattern, all the way around.
+This extra gives the room you'll need to pinch together and sew for the mattress edge.
+For the cushion side pieces, only mark 1/2-inch where the side corner pieces come together, but for long sides at the top and bottom edges, leave the 1-inch seam (i.e., all other seams are 1 inch).

 2. Cut out all pieces on marks.

-4. Pin sewn side piece to bottom piece, easing around corners.
+4. Pin sewn side piece to bottom piece, easing as needed since the pieces are different sizes through straight edges and around corners.

 5. Sew the side-to-bottom seam with a 1/2-inch seam allowance (the extra we left will be for the hand-sewn edges) all the way around.